 Be warned that if you incorporate theatrical gestures or expressions into your video presentations when framed in a medium or close-up shot, it can appear contrived or overdone and your viewer will see right through it.
 Perhaps, if you are being filmed in a full-length shot, then you may be able to get away with some of the “old-school” dinosaur techniques – but generally, you won’t – so don’t!

-Unfortunately, what works well on stage, does not come across well on video!
+Unfortunately, what works well on stage, does not translate well within the confines of the video frame

 Avoid the Old School Dinosaur Affect!
 Some Tough-love

 - Being shouted at by someone in a video presentation can be downright unsettling.
 As in real life, most people don’t like being shouted out, and most won’t stick around to hear what you have to say.
 Avoid being the “one note” pony with your emotional tone.
 Instead, speak as if your viewer is standing 4 feet away from you, and let the microphone do its job

 - As in real life, most people don’t like having fingers pointed at them either.
 It’s an aggressive gesture and can often escalate tension, so don’t do it on camera!
 Not only can it be off-putting, but it is also visually distracting, and can dilute the impact of your message.
 Plus trigger your viewers mirror neurons (in a negative way)